castorfou/guillaume_blog_old/_posts/2022-04-07-keep dotfiles in git.md

 ## source of inspiration

-as [pointed](https://www.atlassian.com/git/tutorials/dotfiles) by Jeremy Howard
+as [pointed](https://www.atlassian.com/git/tutorials/dotfiles) by Jeremy Howard.